OpenPlaceGuide/openplaceguide/README.md

 * Micropage content, multilinguage
 * Mapillary Links
 * Editing of all data, push data to the OpenStreetMap servers which belongs there (with or without further review)

+The current idea is to keep the directory information in a GitHub repository and allow everybody to make pull requests to add new business informations.

+Adding businesses / shoting photos / writing texts can be additionally done as a paid service.
+Businesses offering this, shall invest into generally mapping the area they are active in OpenStreetMap.

 ### OBM-integrity
 * Caching latest OpenStreetMap data